-As RSU is introducing its new institutional logo, university officials remind faculty, staff, and students that use of university marks and the university name are protected and require approvals from the university’s Public Relations office for use in promotional materials, specialty advertising items, and other promotional uses.
+As RSU is introducing its new institutional logo, university officials remind faculty, staff, and students that use of university marks and the university name are protected and require approvals from the university’s Communications & Marketing office for use in promotional materials, specialty advertising items, and other promotional uses.

-Effective immediately, all purchases of promotional items, advertising, or other uses of the university marks or name are to be pre-approved through the Public Relations office at email@example.com prior to purchase or production.
-The campus print shop, in conjunction with the PR office, will work to ensure consistency of university marks and style guidelines for printed pieces produced on campus.
+Effective immediately, all purchases of promotional items, advertising, or other uses of the university marks or name are to be pre-approved through the Communications & Marketing office at [email protected] prior to purchase or production.
+The campus print shop, in conjunction with the Communications & Marketing office, will work to ensure consistency of university marks and style guidelines for printed pieces produced on campus.

-Additionally, the university has a licensing agreement with Learfield Licensing to protect use of university marks and name for commercially produced items.
+Additionally, the university has a licensing agreement with Learfield Licensing to protect the use of university marks and names for commercially produced items.

 Increased awareness and enforcement of this long-standing procedure was recommended to help ensure a stronger visual brand for the university.
 The measure was approved by administration following a recommendation from a cross-campus task force of faculty and staff formed to review RSU’s branding and advertising practices.

-For questions or concerns about this policy, please contact David Hamby, Director of Public Relations, at firstname.lastname@example.org or 918-343-7771.
+For questions or concerns about this policy, please contact the Communications & Marketing office at [email protected] or 918-343-7771.